-Sources: Aboriginal Affairs and Northern Development Canada (AANDC) and Census, Statistics Canada
+Sources: Indigenous and Northern Affairs Canada (INAC) and Census, Statistics Canada

 Umbrella health organisations can be defined as an organisation that coordinates the activities of a number of member organisations and hence promotes a common purpose.
 The organisations in the following table receive funding from the First Nations and Inuit Health BC Region.

 May 15, 2012